jspieker/dotfiles/README.md

   theme.
 * [Menlo for Powerline](https://github.com/abertsch/Menlo-for-Powerline) because
   the agnoster theme requires a patched font to properly display some elements.
+* [NERDTree](https://github.com/scrooloose/nerdtree) to display your file system in vim.

 ## Installation